tantalum/tantalum.github.io/_drafts/an-architecture-for-passworless-authentication.markdown

 Logging in with a username and password is a universally well understood pattern for users.
 Users like being able to log into a website using a username and password because is familiar.
 Additionally, passwords are portable: If user gets a new device and needs to log into a service, all they have to do is type in their username and password.

-### The Problems With passwords
+### The Problems With Passwords

 **Password resets:** Users regularly forget their passwords.
 The most common password reset mechanism is by sending a Magic Link to the email associated with the account.
-This pattern makes access to the email account a user credential.
+This pattern effectively makes access to the email account a user credential.
 Essentially this is an Out-Of-Band Authenticator in NIST parlance.
 See: [NIST SP 800-63 B Section 5.1.3.1](https://pages.nist.gov/800-63-3/sp800-63b.html)

 **The password is sent to the server:** Sending the password to server means the server, and anyone who can control the server, has access to your raw password.